What You Need to Know to Build a Custom Dock

 See our post "Building Your Dock: Wood or Aluminum" for more pros and cons on these materials.

 All hardware should be hot dipped galvanized or stainless steel, fasteners included.
 This goes for a dock of any material type and in any location!
-Steel hardware is simply the most secure option for keeping a dock secure through adverse weather conditions.
+Steel hardware is simply the most secure option for keeping a dock secure through adverse weather conditions and preventing rusting over time.

 Always select the best quality flotation that your budget allows for to ensure long life.
 Roto-molded plastic shells with EPS foam fill, built to US Army Corps. of Engineers specs, are widely considered to be the best product for the money.
 Flotation sizes will need to be determined by the overall weight of the entire package and the freeboard height required.